videlais/learning-react/chapter6/index.md

 So far, only class selectors have been discussed.
 ID selectors were mention and, because they break the *Components take care of themselves* rule, ignored.
 It is possible to create an ID-like selector in React.
 However, instead of "selecting," the code would be assigned to the `style` attribute.

 Class selectors use the keyword `className`, but that does not means the `style` attribute does not exist.
-It can also be used and, because React understand CSS Modules, can be given an object literal of properties, all of which are CSS values.
+It can also be used and, because React understands CSS Modules, can be given an object literal of properties, all of which are CSS values.

 **index.js:**